Recruiting STAR Faculty

 - The South Texas Diabetes & Obesity Institute is being established to advance research of diabetes and obesity, develop better treatments and ultimately improve the health of residents in South Texas and beyond.
 UT Rio Grande Valley has recruited Dr. Sarah Williams-Blangero and a team of researchers to conduct their research across the Valley and interact with other research, public health and community programs.

 Faculty and students across the UT System work with professionals in industry and technology commercialization to translate research findings into new applications and tools.
-The Office of Innovation & Strategic Investment aides institutions in commercializing research output that result in significant societal, cultural, and commercial value.
+The Office of Talent and Innovation aids institutions in commercializing research output that result in significant societal, cultural, and commercial value.

 UT Digital Library